top of page

 Head to Florida in mid January and take part in the Key West Half Marathon and Runfest, in one of the State's coolest regions.
 Key West is a special place and what better way to see it than on a run in the sun.
 The half goes up past the historic district, past the Southernmost Point and along beautiful Smathers Beach.
 The finish line is right by the Half Shell Raw Bar, a well known entertainment venue and very near the start!

-Building a World Class Running Event: The Burj2Burj With Warrick Mac Nicol
+Building a World Class Running Event: The Burj2Burj Half Marathon With Warrick Mac Nicol

 Organising a mass-participation running event might look simple from the outside: close a few roads, welcome runners to the start line and hand out some medals at the finish, but behind every successful race is an enormous amount of planning, investment, and risk.
 In this episode of the Sapphire Running Zone podcast, host Tim Rogers spoke with Warwick Mac Nicol, founder of the iconic Burj2Burj half marathon in Dubai.